networknt/light-4j/docs/content/other/security.md

 # Kid

-Since there are two certificates available, the kid in the header of the JWT token will decide which certificate will be used to verify the JWT signature.
+Since services are deployed in the cloud without static IP, the traditional push certificates to each service is not working anymore.
+In this framework each service will pull certificate from OAuth2 server key service by a kid from JWT token if the key doesn't exist locally.

 # JwtMockHandler

-This is a testing OAuth2 endpoints provider and it can be injected into the handler chain for unit testing so that it won't depend on an instance of undertow-oauth2.
+This is a testing OAuth2 endpoints provider and it can be injected into the handler chain for unit testing so that it won't depend on an instance of light-oauth2.

 # Long lived token

-To make integration test easier, a long lived token is provided by the oauth2 server and it can be found at https://github.com/networknt/undertow-oauth2
+To make integration test easier, a long lived token is provided by the oauth2 server and it can be found at https://github.com/networknt/light-oauth2